Airel123/chatbot_finalproject/README.md

 # chatbot_finalproject
+## Some NOTES

+There are two branches in the repository now.
+The 'main' branch is what I used to complete the whole process(model training, testing, GUI integrated) .
+The other branch named 'word2vec' is a new start that follows your suggestion of creating a new file by employing the word2vec for embedding, I am still trying to integrate it into my original code more tests need to be done yet, so you can only see the completed word2vec preprocessing code (wv_preprocessing.py).
+I will upload the rest of the part code when I finish testing.

 ## Description

 The chatbot is a generative chatbot in mental stress field which utilizes a Seq2Seq with Luong attention mechanism to understand and respond to user input.